 Corunda: Corundas are made with a dough of soft corn flour mixed with water, baking powder, and shortening.
 They are then filled, typically with chilies and a salty cheese called doblecrema (though they may also be filled with meat), and steamed.
 Corundas are eaten with salsa and cream.

 Mole: Pronounced "MOH-lay," this sauce can be made with chocolate and a variety of nuts and spices, but the standard ingredient is dried chili peppers.
 Mole sauces, which traditionally take hours to make, range in color depending on their ingredients and how long they're cooked.Sample Traditional Mexican Foods Onboard

 Mexico vacations begin with an introduction to the region's cuisine and Mexican culture onboard.
 While dining, you'll be able to taste mole, as well as traditional Mexican foods, such as ceviche and fajitas, and desserts like coconut cocadas, a traditional Mexican confection.

 You can also learn more about another treat that has its origin in Mexico: chocolate.
-The exclusive Chocolate Journeys experience features creations by master chocolatier Norman Love.Indulge in Local Cuisine on Land
+The exclusive Chocolate Journeys experience features creations by our talented pastry chefs.Indulge in Local Cuisine on Land

 When you're in Loreto, attend a traditional clambake and Mexican fiesta.
 You'll sample delicious local foods, enjoy music and dancers, and even get to take your turn batting at a piñata.